okhodjaev/okhodjaev.github.io/_posts/2026-05-25-governance-brief-3-the-conflict-of-functions.md

 classes: wide
 description: "Who audits the regulator?
 The structural gap between coordination of AI regulatory proposals and independent oversight of deployed AI systems in Uzbekistan."
 ---
+***Who audits the regulator?
+The structural gap between coordination of AI regulatory proposals and independent oversight of deployed AI systems in Uzbekistan.***

 *Analytical Note No. 3 · Series: [Governance Briefs](/governance-briefs/) · May 2026*
 *Operationalises: Essay 3 "The Regulator's Dilemma" — [Beyond Control: Theory of Limits of AI Governance](/essays/)*